Rebecca Akufo-Addo: Malaria

-Rebecca Akufo-Addo is an advocate for fighting the disease, Malaria, in Ghana.
-Through the Infanta Malaria, of which she is patron and her foundation, the Rebecca Akufo-Addo foundation, Akuffo-Addo has been advocating for improved health outcomes for the vulnerable groups, who are mostly affected by malaria including the poor, pregnant women and children under five years old.
+Rebecca Akufo-Addo is an advocate of fighting the disease, Malaria, in Ghana.
+Through the Infanta Malaria, of which she is patron and her foundation, the Rebecca Akufo-Addo foundation.
+Akuffo-Addo has been advocating for improved health outcomes for the vulnerable groups, who are mostly affected by malaria including the poor, pregnant women and children under five years old.
 She is also a member of the National Malaria Control Programme and the Ghana Health Service which commemorates World Malaria Day.
 In 2019, she started the "Zero Malaria Starts with Me" campaign to fight Malaria in Ghana and strongly backs the Pan-African ‘Zero Malaria Starts with Me’ movement, which calls for the removal of malaria across Africa.

 Nutrition

 Akufo-Addo is the nutrition champion in Ghana.
 She raises awareness to fight against malnutrition, especially in children and adolescents.
-In 2019, she called for a thoughtful national policy on nutrition education for school curricula, public education, promotion of healthy diets, and proper labeling of food products, which is geared towards improving nutritional habits of Ghanaians.
+In 2019, she called for a thoughtful national policy on nutrition education for school curricula, public education, promotion of healthy diets, and proper labeling of food products, which is geared towards improving nutritional habits of Ghanaian.
 She charged The National Development Planning Commission (NDPC) to take a key role in coordinating and accelerating policies that supported healthy diets to ensure coherence with other actors in the food system.
 In 2019, she launched a campaign to raise awareness on iron deficiency in Ghana as the country joined the world to observe World Food Day.
 For her works on nutrition, Akufo-Addo was honoured by The African Leaders for Nutrition to acknowledge her work and commitment to sound nutrition and the welfare of mothers and babies.
 She was given the 'Excellence in Empowering Women and Children Award' at the Africa Public Sector for her outstanding contribution to women's health and efforts against infant mortality in Ghana and across Africa in Rwanda.